Salsabilguizanicegid/rag_pipeline/README.md

 # 🔍 RAG AI Assistant

 This project is a question-answering assistant based on PDF documents.
-It uses a **Retrieval-Augmented Generation (RAG)** approach to read documents, index them, and generate responses using a local LLM.

-# 🔍 RAG AI Assistant

-This project is a question-answering assistant based on PDF documents.
 It uses a **Retrieval-Augmented Generation (RAG)** approach to read documents, index them, and generate answers using a local LLM.

 ---